Sleepy Hollow (film): Visual effects

 The majority of Sleepy Hollow's 150 visual effects shots were handled by Industrial Light & Magic (ILM), while Kevin Yagher supervised the human and creature effects.
-Framestore also assisted on digital effects, and The Mill handled motion control photography.
+Framestore also assisted on visual effects, and The Mill handled motion control photography.
 In part a reaction to the computer-generated effects in Mars Attacks!, Burton opted to use as limited an amount of digital effects as possible.
 Ray Park, who served as the Headless Horseman stunt double, wore a blue ski mask for the chroma key effect, digitally removed by ILM.
-Burton and Heinrichs applied to Sleepy Hollow many of the techniques they had used in stop motion animation on Vincent—such as forced perspective sets.
+Burton and Heinrichs applied to Sleepy Hollow many of the techniques they had used in stop-motion animation on Vincent—such as forced perspective sets.

 The windmill was a 60-foot-tall forced-perspective exterior (visible to highway travellers miles away), a base and rooftop set and a quarter-scale miniature.
 The interior of the mill, which was about 30 feet high and 25 feet wide, featured wooden gears equipped with mechanisms for grinding flour.
 A wider view of the windmill was rendered on a Leavesden soundstage set with a quarter-scale windmill, complete with rotating vanes, painted sky backdrop and special-effects fire.
 "It was scary for the actors who were having burning wood explode at them," Heinrichs recalled.
 "There were controls in place and people standing by with hoses, of course, but there's always a chance of something going wrong."
 For the final shot of the burning mill exploding, the quarter-scale windmill and painted backdrop were erected against the outside wall of the "flight shed", a spacious hangar on the far side of Leavesden Studios.
 The hangar's interior walls were knocked down to create a 450-foot run, with a 40-foot width still allowing for coach and cameras.
 Heinrichs tailored the sets so cinematographer Emmanuel Lubezki could shoot from above without seeing the end of the stage.